lazymaniac/codecompanion-reasoning.nvim/README.md

 Dynamically discovers and suggests relevant tools for the current task.

+### Project Knowledge

+- `initialize_project_knowledge`: Create or overwrite `.codecompanion/project-knowledge.md` with provided markdown.
+- `project_knowledge`: Propose and store changelog updates (with file list), and auto-load context into new chats.

+Behavior:
+- On chat start, if the knowledge file is missing, you will be prompted to initialize it.
+The request is auto-submitted to the model.
+- Only `.codecompanion/project-knowledge.md` is considered for auto-injected context.

 ## Usage

 Once installed, the reasoning tools are automatically available in CodeCompanion chats.
 The AI will use them when appropriate, or you can request specific reasoning approaches: